24 Oct Strategies for Eliciting Motivation in the Unmotivated

 - Elicit client specific motivators and treatment goals

 - Summarize the key features of motivational interviewing and stages of change.

 Dr. Nowell is a clinical neuropsychologist in private practice in Massachusetts (USA).
 One of his passions is the translation of neuropsychological and brain research to functional and understandable terms which clients, families and practitioners can quickly put to use to solve real problems.
 His research interests include the impact of traumatic brain injury on social and occupational functioning.
 He has served as clinical director of the Learning Disability Assessment program at UMass Medical School Disability Evaluation Service.

 David speaks internationally and trains professionals in human services organisations, hospital staff and welfare agencies.
 A member of the American Psychological Association and the Massachusetts Neuropsychological Association, he earned his doctorate at the University of Alabama and completed an internship program in neuropsychology at Tulane University Medical Centre in New Orleans, Louisiana.

 This online workshop will give you instant access to 5 hours of video content, accessible via streaming on our website, as well as downloadable PowerPoint slides, references and additional worksheets/materials to use with your clients.
-You can view the course content in your own time and re-watch as many times as you like.
+You can view the course content in your own time, there is no time limit on access.

 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.